uva-responsibleai/fall-24/safety/mar-25.md

 <sup><sub>[Home](#introduction)</sub></sup>

 Imagine a future where LLMs, VLMs, and their variants are used for the backbone of most Smart Homes, Smart Assistants and even Smart Security systems.
 Without addressing the issue of jailbreaking are we making ourselves vulnerable to attacks?
 Can thieves use carefully designed images to trick the backbone VLM?
 Can a user open your door using a crafted audio message with underlying data embedded in it?
 While some of these might just be possible in James Bond and they seem futuristic and maybe even unrealistic there are true underlying issues that must be addressed in LLMs and VLMs.
 If they are blindly used by developers in industry without a concern for their underlying security defects then users may be opening themselves up to be more vulnerable than ever before.

+The relationship between attackers and defenders in for large language models is the same relationship as in the cyber security as a whole.
+While defenses get better, attackers will continue to evolve their approaches.
+Eventually defenders will seal most of the cracks, however as large language models become more popular, not everyone will be on the same page on defense.
+There will likely be smaller entities that are behind on security that will become victim to attacks.
+What should be done about it is to analysis the risk for such attacks.
+If it is low impact then those entities should be allowed to continue.
+If there is a high impact risk, then there should be security requirements.
+Once again this mirrors overall cyber warfare, as certain entities are required to get a penetration test if they have high enough stakes to be protected.

 # References